Becky139/mutts-cuts/TESTING.md

 # Testing

-A variety of manual and automated tests were performed throughout the project.
+A variety of exploratory tests were performed throughout the project.

 ## Manual Testing

-#1.
-Getting the live deployed site working.
+**1. Getting the live deployed site working.
 This is well documented in the latter sections of [DEPLOYMENT.md](DEPLOYMENT.md)

-#2.
-Checking the deployed site opens on the homepage.
+**2. Checking the deployed site opens on the homepage.
 - create a function based view in home
 - create a path in the url file in the home app
 - reference the home app url in the main project url file